SolomonSklash/chomp-scan/README.md

 ### Scope
 Chomp Scan is a Bash script that chains together the (in my opinion/experience) fastest and most effective tools for doing the long and sometimes tedious process of recon.
 No more looking for word lists and trying to remember when you started a scan and where the output is.
 Chomp Scan creates a timestamped output directory based on the search domain, e.g. *example.com-21:38:15*, and puts all tool output there, split into individual sub-directories as appropriate.
 Custom output directories are also supported via the `-o` flag.

 Chomp Scan runs in multiple modes.
-The primary on is using command-line arguments to select which scanning phases to use, which wordlists, etc. A guided interactive mode is available, as well as a non-interactive mode useful if you do not want to deal with setting multiple arguments.
+The primary one is using command-line arguments to select which scanning phases to use, which wordlists, etc. A guided interactive mode is available, as well as a non-interactive mode useful if you do not want to deal with setting multiple arguments.

 A list of interesting words is included, such as *dev, test, uat, staging,* etc., and domains containing those terms are flagged.
 This way you can focus on the interesting domains first if you wish.
 This list can be customized to suit your own needs, or replaced with a different file via the `-X` flag.